 301 redirects are commonly used because of the SEO and user experience advantages.
 In simple terms, a 301 redirect is like a change-of-address form for website pages.
 When a site visitor tries to visit an old page, a 301 redirect seamlessly and automatically takes them to a new page.
 And it preserves SEO signals associated with the old content.

-302 redirects indicate that content has been temporarily moved to another URL.
-For example, if a popular product is temporarily out of stock, you may want to redirect visitors from the product’s page to a similar product page until the product is available again.
-When the product is back in stock, you’d remove the 302 redirect and let users access the original product page.
+302 redirects indicate content has been temporarily moved to another URL.
+For example, if a popular product is temporarily out of stock, you may want to redirect visitors from the product’s page to a similar product page until it is back in stock.
+When the product is available, you’d remove the 302 redirect and let users access the original product page.

 404 errors inform users and search engines that a page no longer exists.
-Here, you simply remove unwanted pages without doing redirects.
+It is fine to remove (delete or disable) unwanted pages without doing redirects.

-Beginners often misinterpret Google Search Console reports—you can ignore 404s if the URLs should not exist on your site.
-Use common sense to determine if a 404 is appropriate or not.
+Beginners often misinterpret Google Search Console indexing reports and believe every 404 must be “fixed.”
+But you can ignore 404s if a URL should not exist on your site.
+Common sense will tell you if a 404 is appropriate or not.

 Important: Squarespace’s support documentation implies you might want to redirect deleted URLs to your homepage, but this is often not the best course of action.
 Again, not all deleted content should be redirected.